 One of the characters is named Dodge Landon, Dodge and Landon were Taylor's male companions in the first movie.

-Never Trust a Trailer: The trailer suggest that the ape hoard Caesar leads are trying to violently conquer the whole planet, when in the actual film they're just trying to escape from captivity, generally only responding violently as a reaction to humans trying to hurt them.
+Never Trust a Trailer: The trailer suggest that the ape horde Caesar leads are trying to violently conquer the whole planet, when in the actual film they're just trying to escape from captivity, generally only responding violently as a reaction to humans trying to hurt them.

 No CDC Compliance: Gen*Sys has some serious issues about keeping experimental drugs from being constantly stolen from their labs.
 An employee is maskless in the same room as an untested, genetically modified, airborne virus - yet he is not detained for observation, and he calls off sick for two days before anyone puts two and two together.